GBond/nginx-ingress-openshift-lab/docs/source/lab01.rst

       wget https://raw.githubusercontent.com/f5devcentral/f5-digital-customer-engagement-center/main/solutions/delivery/application_delivery_controller/nginx/kic/templates/nginx-ingress-dashboard.yml

    Next, we have to change the app selector in the yaml file.
-We can do this with *sed* command.
+We can do this with the *sed* command.

      .. code-block:: bash